cplain/cplain.github.io/_posts/2015-10-21-improving-gradle-flavours.markdown

 &nbsp;

 **WOAH WAIT!** What just happened there?
 Things just changed very radically indeed!
+Lets run through this.

+&nbsp;

 Now for each unique array in our top level `flavours` we are assigning the name of the array to `name` and the contents to `flavour`.
-We then create ourselves a flavour **inside the loop** using `name`.
-Inside this new flavour we use `flavour` to fill the fields.
+We then use `name` as the name of a brand new flavour.
+Inside this new flavour we use the values in `flavour` to fill the fields.

 &nbsp;

 So what does this mean?
-Well now in each module's `build.gradle` we can set up this loop, using just the configuration values we need.
-Then whenever we need a new flavour we can just add a new entry in `flavours` and **without any modification of any other `build.gradle`** our flavour will be set up for us!
+Well now in each module's `build.gradle` we can set up this loop (using the fields we need).
+Then whenever we want to create a new flavour we can simply add a new entry in `flavours` **and without any modification of any other `build.gradle` file** our flavour will be set up for us!
 You can't get much cleaner!

 &nbsp;